drashland/website-v2/docs/drash/v2.x/2_tutorials/6_services/6_creating_services/2_server_level/1_running_at_startup.md

 3. Create your `resources/home_resource.ts` file.

-   This file will be in charge of sending an HTML document for `/` requests.
-   This HTML document will contain `script` tags that request `greeter.ts.js` and `math_utils.ts.js` -- your TypeScript files that were compiled at startup time in the `services/compiled_files_service.ts` file.
+   The class in this file will be in charge of sending an HTML document for `/` requests.
+The HTML document will contain `script` tags that request `greeter.ts.js` and `math_utils.ts.js` -- your TypeScript files that were compiled at startup time in the `services/compiled_files_service.ts` file.

    ```typescript
    // File: resources/home_resource.ts